Submodular Hypergraph Partitioning: Metric Relaxations and Fast Algorithms via an Improved Cut-Matching Game: Omitted Proofs

 \end{itemize}

 The last point proves the required statements about the bipartiteness of $H$ and its degrees.
 To complete the proof, we verify that $H \preceq_{\cong_G(Y)} G$.
-For every hyperedge $h \in E_G$, we have by Equation~\ref{equation.absolute-decomposition} and the absoluteness of $\|\cdot \|_{*,F_h}$:
+By the definition of congestion in Equation~\ref{eq.congestion}, we have that, for all $h \in E_G:$